 Guest speakers: Dr Janina Ramirez & Jeremy Deller.

-The day will focus on two themes from the new global 2017 Art History A Level specification: 'Art & Identities' and 'Art & War'.
-Radical Turner Prize winning artist Jeremy Deller will discuss his own work in relation to war and conflict past and present, while Janina Ramirez will outline her journey from historian to art historian.
+The informative day was centred around two themes from the new global 2017 Art History A Level specification: ‘Art & Identities’ and ‘Art & War’.
+Attendees were exposed to ways in which these themes occur in the wider world.
+Radical Turner Prize winning artist Jeremy Deller inspired the room as he discussed his work in relation to war and conflict, past and present, whilst Art Historian Janina Ramirez illustrated her transition from Historian to Art Historian.

 - Grant Rogers (Artist and Museum Educator) 'British by Design: Signs and Symbols of the Nation State'